 Wrongful Divorce.
 As explained in “Yahweh’s Heart in Marriage” if a man put his wife away when she is not actively committing adultery, that is sexual immorality.
 He may not enter any Nazarene Israel assembly until he repents and begins treating his wife correctly again.
 (The same holds true for concubines.)

 Traditional Marriage.
-Scripture only approves of unions between a man and a woman (and ideally, just one man and just one woman).
+Scripture only approves of unions between a biological man (from birth) and a biological woman (from birth), and ideally, just one man and just one woman.
 Because we believe Scripture, we are not able to recognize or perform any other kinds of marriages.
 Please do not take this as an excuse to persecute us.

 Fellowship.
 No one who is mistreating his wife may enter a Nazarene Israel fellowship.
 It makes no sense to pretend there is shalom when brothers are mistreating their wives.

 1c.
 No Strangled Meats.
 The third prohibition of Acts 15 is against strangled meats (including unclean meats).
 Nazarene Israel takes this at its face value, but with the additional understanding that unclean meats are also prohibited (as unclean meats are not considered food in Hebraic thought).